keras-team/keras-io/examples/vision/md/supervised-contrastive-learning.md

 representations of images in different classes.
 2. Training a classifier on top of the frozen encoder.

-Note that this example requires TensorFlow Addons, which you can install via:
+Note that this example requires [TensorFlow Addons](https://www.tensorflow.org/addons), which you can install using the following command:

 ```python
 pip install tensorflow-addons
 ```

----
 ## Setup

 ```python
 import tensorflow as tf